 In such cases, an injured plaintiff may be able to recover by showing that the property owner failed to take reasonable security steps, including installing and maintaining proper lighting and security systems, or by failing to hire responsible and/or adequate security staff.

-Work with the Law Office of Tal Rubin to Bring Your Southern California Premises Liability Claim
+Work with the Law Office of Tal Rubin, PC to Bring Your Southern California Premises Liability Claim